danielhrisca/asammdf/documentation/gui.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When the *Plot* button is pressed the checked channels will populate the *Selected channels list*.

-Selecting items from the *Selected channels list* will display their Y-axis.
+Selecting items from the *Selected channels list* will display their Y-axis on the left side of the plot.
+Individual axis for each signal can also be toggled and they will show on the right side of the plot.

 It is also necessary to select a single item when the *Statistics* panel is active to compute the statistics for the item's channel.